Alfred at a Glance

 Clubs and organizations: More than 80 recognized clubs and organizations.

-Athletics: AU Saxons compete on 21 varsity teams including 11 NCAA Division III sports, one USCSA sport and two IHSA sports.
-About 27% of all undergraduates play a varsity sport, and approximately half of all AU students participate in either intramural or club sports.
+Athletics: AU Saxons compete on 22 varsity teams including 17 NCAA Division III sports, one USCSA (United States Collegiate Ski and Snowboard Association) sport, one NCA (National Cheerleading Association) and two IHSA (Intercollegiate Horse Show Association) sports.
+Roughly 30% of all undergraduates play a varsity sport, and approximately half of all AU students participate in either intramural or club sports.
 Learn more about AU Athletics.

 Alfred University is accredited by:

-- Accreditation Board of Engineering and Technology (Programs in Ceramic Engineering, Glass Engineering Science, Materials Science and Engineering, Electrical Engineering and Mechanical Engineering)
+Accreditation Board of Engineering and Technology (Programs in Ceramic Engineering, Glass Engineering Science, Materials Science and Engineering, Mechanical Engineering and Renewable Energy Engineering)